‘True Detective’ Season 3 Cast: Will Woody Harrelson Join Matthew McConaughey?

 The revival of True Detective, including the reports of David Milch joining the team, is still unverified.
 There has been no formal announcement regarding it.
 HBO has not formally greenlit Season 3 yet, so there is no formal certainty of the renewal yet.

 As far as Matthew McConaughey’s future plans are concerned, he is all set to star in White Boy Rick.
-The film set in 1980s Detroit will also have Jennifer Jason Leigh, Bruce Dern and Piper Laurie.
+The film set in 1980s Detroit will also have Jennifer Jason Leigh, Bruce Dern, and Piper Laurie.
 Director Yann Demange has already started the principal photography of the movie, which is expected to release in January 2018.

 Woody Harrelson, on the other hand, is presently shooting for an untitled movie on the Star Wars character Han Solo.
 The movie, directed by Christopher Miller and Phil Lord, will also have British actress Emilia Clarke, who is famous for her role Daenerys Targaryen aka Khaleesi on Game of Thrones.